marcorinck/angular-growl/README.md

 ![Standard bootstrap 2.x styles](doc/screenshot.jpg)

 * growl like notifications like in MacOS X
-* using standard bootstrap classes (alert, alert-info, aculert-error, alert-success)
+* using standard bootstrap classes (alert, alert-info, alert-error, alert-success)
 * global or per message configuration of a timeout when message will be automatically closed
 * automatic translation of messages if [angular-translate](https://github.com/PascalPrecht/angular-translate) filter is present, you only have to provide keys as messages, angular-translate will translate them